Stuffed Pork Chops with Wild Rice, Date and Apple Stuffing

 - Parmesan Crusted Baked Pork Chops with Roasted Potatoes

-Get the Recipe: Stuffed Pork Chops with Wild Rice, Date and Apple Stuffing
+Get the Recipe: Stuffed Pork Chop Recipe with Wild Rice, Date and Apple Stuffing

 - 4 Bone-In Ribeye Pork Chops, cut about 1 inch thick